functioner/bitcask/README.md

 Note that the client is just an example (random read or write).
 You can easily modify the code and implement your own client.
+Multiple clients can work at the same time.

 ## Design